tbrowder/RakudoBin/README.md

 Scenario three - upgrading a system already using the Rakudo binary download
 ----------------------------------------------------------------------------

+**WARNING** Note the Rakudo binary download provides its own zef which is normally used by both the root user as well as normal users.
+If the `.raku` or `.zef` directories are found in the root user's own `$HOME` directory, he or she will be offered the choice of either deleting them or aborting the installation.

-to install or upgrade a host is not designed to be installed by `zef`.
-Its repository must be downloaded onto the desired host and then used by the root user from its top-level directory following the instructions below.
+This module is not designed to be installed by `zef` before its use on a new system.
+Its repository must be downloaded onto the desired host and then used by the root user from the module's top-level directory following the instructions below.

 The package contains programs for the root user to bootstrap the `rakudo` binary download installation by use of a system `rakudo` package installation.
 After successful bootstrapping, the system's `rakudo` package should be deleted to avoid conflicts.